mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ### Primitive values

 Domain experts will never talk about "integers" or "strings".
 Instead, they will use domain concepts such as "order quantity" or "email address".
 These concepts may be *represented* by an integer or string, but they are not equivalent.
 For example, an "order id", a "product id", and an "order quantity" may all be represented by integers, but the domain concepts are in no way equivalent to an integer.
-It doesn't make sense to multiply a product id by two, for example.
+It doesn't make sense to multiply an "order id" by two, for example.

-And even concepts which *are* integers don't correspond to a programmers `int` -- there are almost always constraints.
-For example, an "order quantity" must be one or more, and probably has an upper bound as well, such as 100.
+And even concepts which *are* integers don't correspond directly to an `int` in a programming language--there are almost always constraints.
+For example, an "order quantity" must be at least one, and probably has an upper bound as well, such as 100.
 It's unlikely that a sales system would let you order 2 billion items!

 Similarly an "email address" and a "phone number" might both be represented by strings, but again they are not interchangeable, and each will have special constraints.